michaelho-wix/michaelho-wix/rest-api-checklist.md

 ## Check design / usability

+- [ ] Consistency with use cases:
+  - [ ] Look out for any functionality that is based on other verticals - must make sure that the other vertical supports the functionality (often it doesn’t)
   - [ ] Consistency (if the Join Waitlist endpoint returns a `registrationId`, chances are the endpoint should be called “Register to Waitlist”)
+  - [ ] Multiple similar-sounding endpoints - require extra details to clarify the difference, when relevant consider only exposing 1
+- [ ] Clarity in all texts/descriptions:
+  - [ ] No contradictories e.g. “Associating a service with a category is optional.
+However, currently in Wix XXX a category must be defined for each service created.”
   - [ ]  Clarity of use (per endpoint) - will the TPA understand within 3 seconds what they can do with the endpoint?
 (Naming is crucial here)
-- [ ] Multiple similar-sounding endpoints - require extra details to clarify the difference, when relevant consider only exposing 1
-- [ ] Clarity in all texts/descriptions - nothing like this one:
-- [ ] “Associating a service with a category is optional.
-However, currently in Wix XXX a category must be defined for each service created.”
-- [ ] Look out for any functionality that is based on other verticals - must make sure that the other vertical supports the functionality (often it doesn’t)

 ## Remove blocks to exposure